dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 At each time interval there is fixed probability to switch to any state.
 After many time steps states we **may** or **may not** converge to stationary distribution.

-The next Markov chain afte each timestep alters the state and it will not converge to stationary probability distribution:
+In the next Markov chain will not converge to stationary probability distribution (states are altered each timestep):

 ![non converging](/images/2021/04/smc-nc.png)